-The major in social work allows students to prepare for a profession making a difference in the lives of people and their communities.
+The Bachelor of Arts in Social Work allows students to prepare for a profession making a difference in the lives of people and their communities.
 Offered by Salisbury University (SU) and administered by UMGC Europe, the Bachelor of Arts in Social Work (BASW) helps prepare you for entry-level generalist social work practice and advanced graduate education.
 The BASW is a professional degree accredited by the Council on Social Work Education, which is essential for your licensure after graduation.